n0shake/blog/content/blog/2024_review/2024_review.md

 Year in end reviews are tacky but essential for intellectual reflection.
 Did we achieve what we set out to do?
 If yes, was it due to not setting the bar high?
 If no, was it due to unforeseen   issues or a failure of will?
 These questions don’t necessarily yield satisfactory answers, but then again, neither does the pursuit of excellence.

-I did a "review" of my 2022 but that focused a lot on moments / things / apps that stood-out.
+I did a "review" of my 2022, but that focused a lot on moments / things / apps that stood-out.
 There wasn't any _reflection_.
 As such, I'll follow a different format for this one.

 ## Highlights

 ### Antarctica

-Ever since I realized you can actually visit the white contintent as a tourist, Antarctica has been on my bucket list.
-There are tons of reasons why visting might not make much sense: the unrelenting cold, the notorious 4-day trek through Drake Passage, the amount of PTOs needed and the usual question: "What's there to see?".
-I had one simple reason convince me: I knew this trip is going to be a **[core memory](https://knowyourmeme.com/memes/a-core-memory)**.
+Ever since I realized you can actually visit the white continent as a tourist, Antarctica has been on my bucket list.
+There are tons of reasons why visiting might not make much sense: the unrelenting cold, the notorious 4-day trek through Drake Passage, the amount of PTOs needed and the usual question: "What's there to see?".
+I had one simple reason: I knew this trip was going to be a **[core memory](https://knowyourmeme.com/memes/a-core-memory)**.

 The trip itself redefined expectations, largely because of the incredible people onboard—fellow tourists, crew, and even the cook.
 We stayed in touch and even met a cruise friend later this year.
 Antarctica was serene, cold, and unforgiving, even in summer.
 The journey was made even more special, as my father traveled 30 hours from Mumbai to join us.